kodemore/amano/README.md

 ## Basic Usage
 The following examples rely on [AWS Discussion Forum Data Model](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.CreateTables.html#SampleData.CreateTables2).

+> You can also have a look at [the cookbook](./cookbook) to find fully featured code examples.

 ### Defining your first Item

 The example below defines a `Forum` class, which represents a record in a Dynamodb table.
 This class is required to instantiate parametrised `Table` class that abstracts access to Dynamodb's table.